xibosignage/xibo-manual/source/en/media_modules.md

 Click on the **Module** name to install and refresh the page.

-## Player Support table for Widgets and Modules
+## Player Support table for Widgets and Modules - v3 CMS

 {feat_cat}Widgets and Modules{/feat_cat}